 SECTION 5: SEVERABILITY: If any section, paragraph, subdivision, subsection, clause or provision of this Ordinance shall be adjudged invalid, such adjudication shall apply only to the section, paragraph, subdivision, subsection, clause or provision declared invalid and the remainder of this Ordinance shall remain in full force and effect and shall be enforceable.

-SECTION 6: CODIFICATION: This Ordinance shall be codified in the Upper Township Code at the sections referred to above.
+Township Code at the sections referred to above.